 - Slice the cooked corn off the cob and add this together with the spring onions and grated cheese into the flour mixture, folding in gently.

-- Heat up your waffle machine for 5 minutes at the maximum setting.
+- Heat up your waffle machine for 5 minutes on the maximum setting.

-- Carefully grease the waffle grids with butter using a silicone brush or a wad of paper towels.
+- Grease the waffle grids with butter using a silicone brush or a wad of paper towels.

 - Close the lid and only open it after 3 minutes.
 Opening too soon may disrupt the cooking and tear the waffle.
 If the waffle is cooking too quickly, lower the temperature slightly.

-- Remove each cooked waffle to a plate and cover with foil to keep warm.
+- Transfer each cooked waffle to a plate and cover with some foil to keep them warm.
 The waffle may seem floppy when removed from the waffle machine, but after a minute or so, they will stiffen up nicely.

 Notes